- Mr Vernon Hales, BEd (Hons) Headmaster

 Ann Baxter is responsible for running the Pre-Prep Department.
 She joined Aldwickbury in 2008 having previously worked in the state sector, where she completed her GTP (Graduate Teacher Training Programme) to become a qualified teacher.
 Her main area of interest was the Early Years and she specialised in Nursery and Reception education.

 She initially joined Aldwickbury as a Reception class teacher, but gradually increased her responsibilities taking on the Early Years Coordinator role, followed by the Deputy Head of Pre-Prep role, before becoming the Head of Pre-Prep in 2020.
+She is also one of the Deputy Designated Safeguarding Leads at Aldwickbury.

 Prior to teaching, Ann worked for many years in Pharmacovigilance (drug safety) for GlaxoSmithKline and for Relsys (a Californian company).
 She project managed the implementation of drug safety systems across Europe and worked closely with a number of drug companies to ensure compliance of reporting regulations.